commercetools/commercetools-payone-integration/README.md

 `TENANT1_PAYONE_MODE`        | Payment mode        | No        |

 Can be found in the [PAYONE Merchant Interface](https://pmi.pay1.de/).

-This section explains the main benefit of the application: all these credentials may be skipped in a shop frontend application if all transaction initiation is done through this service.

 ##### Optional service configuration parameters